Woodworkingarena is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 • A standard D base is not included

-Also, the 1.25HPmotor mounted on to it produces a whopping 6.5amps; this much power delivery ensures that you’re able to cut/trim about any wood.
+Also, the 1.25HP motor mounted onto it produces a whopping 6.5amps; this much power delivery ensures that you’re able to cut/trim about any wood.
 You’re also getting a variable speed control that lets you dial your RPMs from 10000-32000.

 Moreover, the device is encased inside a rubber handgrip; this gives you better handling of the device.
 The LED lights fitted on the base illuminate when the workspace gets dark, so you never have to guess while making your cuts.

 This, with the added rack-and-pinion depth adjustment, gives you the precision you usually get on a $200 machine.
-The aluminum body and base are built for endurance; they provide for a sturdy structure and a durable body.
+The aluminum body and base are built for endurance; they provide a sturdy structure and a durable body.
 This will allow it to take your everyday work pressure and heavy loads.

 For the price you’re buying this for, you’ll be getting all the features included in a model from a well-known company.
 Also, the entire package comes with its case and a few bits.
 So, you can start with this as a go-to beginner model.